ralna/GALAHAD/doc/Julia/rst-dir/psls_functions.rst

 	*
 		- ne

-		- is a scalar variable of type int, that holds the number of entries in the lower triangular part of the symmetric matrix :math:`A`.
+		- is a scalar variable of type Int32 that holds the number of entries in the lower triangular part of the symmetric matrix :math:`A`.

 	*
 		- val

-		- is a one-dimensional array of size ne and type double, that holds the values of the entries of the lower triangular part of the symmetric matrix :math:`A` in any of the supported storage schemes.
+		- is a one-dimensional array of size ne and type T that holds the values of the entries of the lower triangular part of the symmetric matrix :math:`A` in any of the supported storage schemes.

 	*
 		- n_del

-		- is a scalar variable of type int, that holds the number of rows (and columns) of (sub) matrix that are to be deleted.
+		- is a scalar variable of type Int32 that holds the number of rows (and columns) of (sub) matrix that are to be deleted.

 	*
 		- del

-		- is a one-dimensional array of size n_fix and type int, that holds the indices of the rows that are to be deleted.
+		- is a one-dimensional array of size n_fix and type Int32 that holds the indices of the rows that are to be deleted.

 .. index:: pair: function; psls_apply_preconditioner
 .. _doxid-galahad__psls_8h_1a1bae97d4a0e63bce7380422ed83306e8: